HenrikSamuelsson/book-javascript-from-beginner-to-professional/chapter-01.md

 ### Part 2

-Tested the statement `console.log("Henrik")` in the same console ass in part 1 above.
+Tested the statement `console.log("Henrik")` in the same console as in part 1 above.
 The result was that my name, `Henrik', was presented as output in the console.
 This means that this statement can be used to debug while developing web pages.